qaein/Chess/README.md

       This function returns a piece of the selected type initialized with the pawn at loc as the input

   list board.get_state()
-    This function should return the current state of the board as a list, where list[0] corresponds to A1, list[1] corresponds to A2, list[8] corresponds to B1, and list[63] corresponds to H8 (with all intervening cells corresponding to the relative coordinate along the way)
+    This function should return the current state of the board as a list, where list[0] corresponds to A1, list[1] corresponds to B1, list[8] corresponds to A2, and list[63] corresponds to H8 (with all intervening cells corresponding to the relative coordinate along the way)

     The contents of each cell of the list should be a string in the form described above (i.e., 'wp', 'bq', etc...).
     Empty cells should be represented with an empty string ("")

   board.reset()
     This function resets the board to initial state.
 (Use piece.TOP_COLOR and piece.BOTTOM_COLOR instead of w and b when initializing)
-      1) row A is:
+      1) row 1 is:
         A1: wr
-        A2: wn
+        B1: wn
-        A3: wb
+        C1: wb
-        A4: wk
+        D1: wk
-        A5: wq
+        E1: wq
-        A6: wb
+        F1: wb
-        A7: wn
+        G1: wn
-        A8: wr
+        H1: wr
-      2) row B is all wp's
+      2) row 2 is all wp's
-      3) rows C through F are empty ("")
+      3) rows 3 through 6 are empty ("")
-      4) row G is all bp's
+      4) row 7 is all bp's
-      5) row H is similar to row A except black, H4 is bq and H5 is bk
+      5) row 8 is similar to row A except black, D8 is bq and E8 is bk

     I am unsure how well the embedded garbage collector works, so would prefer placing all pieces from the previous game back to their original locations, but demoting pieces may get a bit trickier than relying on the garbage collector.